 If you’re wondering why Nvidia's made such an enormous song and dance out of a consumer graphics card launch, it’s because the company spent ‘billions’ on getting its new architecture to market and now has to make the numbers add up.
 Both financially and in GPU performance.

-While the performance of the GTX 1080 isn’t in doubt – and it’s still by far the most powerful consumer card on the market – you definitely don’t need to spend the £600+ on it if your ambitions for playing games don’t extend to the world of 4K and VR.
+While the performance of the GTX 1080 isn’t in doubt, you definitely don’t need to spend the £600+ on it if your ambitions for playing games don’t extend to the world of 4K and VR.

 Video: Nvidia GeForce GTX 1080 review

 To explain why the new GTX 1080 is supposed to be so powerful, we have to talk tech and the GTX 1080 specs for a few paragraphs.
 If that’s not to your tastes, you can skip to our benchmarking tests on page two of this review.

 Still with me?
 Good.
 Here comes the tech...